astropy/SPISEA/docs/evo_models.rst

 The evolution object is an input for the :ref:`isochrone_objects`.

-Below is a table of the evolution models currently supported by SPISEA.
+Below is a table of the evolution model grids currently supported by SPISEA.

 .. figure:: images/evo_models.png
 	    :width: 900
             :height: 179
 	    :align: center

-* MISTv1 (default)
-* MergedBaraffePisaEkstromParsec
-* MergedPisaEkstromParsec
-* Baraffe15
-* Ekstrom12
-* Parsec
-* Pisa

-Currently, only the MISTv1 grid offers non-solar metallicity models (-4 < [Fe/H] <0.5).
-All other grids have solar metallicity only.
+Please note the stellar mass, age, and metallicity range of the evolution model grid you choose.
 If you require other evolution models or need to expand the existing grids, please see :ref:`add_evo_models`.